If you’re looking for the differences in Indoor vs. Outdoor Saunas – then look no further. We’ve got all the information that you need!

 - Your exposure to the elements: Although weather conditions won’t affect the inside of your sauna, you will have to be exposed to your elements on your way to the sauna.
 If you live in an area with cold temperatures or extreme weather, remember that you’ll have to walk through that environment to reach your sauna.

-- More time-consuming to maintain: Since they’re exposed to the sun, wind, rain and snow, outdoor saunas can require additional maintenance such as exterior washing and leak-proofing.
+- More time-consuming to maintain: Since they’re exposed to the sun, wind, rain and snow, outdoor saunas can require additional maintenance such as exterior washing and leak-proofing and is one of the main reasons people choose Indoor sauna’s in the Indoor vs. Outdoor Saunas debate.

 Indoor Sauna Pros and Cons